North Texas Mean Green football: SMU

 The Safeway Bowl, is the North Texas-SMU rivalry.
 It was first played in 1922.
 The Safeway name is derived from a challenge from then North Texas head coach Matt Simon issued in 1994 after a two-year break in the series, stating "I'd like to play because I think we could beat them, and my players feel the same way.
 If they'd like to play on a Safeway parking lot ... just give us a date and time."
 The rivalry is either played at SMU in Dallas or at UNT in Denton.
-In total the two squads have met on the gridiron 39 times with SMU holding a 32–6–1 lead in the series through the 2019 season.
-This rivalry game will become a conference game when UNT joins the American Athletic Conference in 2023.
+In total the two squads have met on the gridiron 43 times with SMU holding a 36–6–1 lead in the series through the 2024 season.
+This rivalry game was a conference game for one year when UNT joined the American Athletic Conference in 2023.
+SMU joined the Atlantic Coast Conference in 2024.

 UTSA

 North Texas and UTSA first met in 2013.
-That year both were first year members of Conference USA.
-UTSA and North Texas have played 10 times with both teams winning five.
-The first game was played at Apogee Stadium in Denton on November 23, 2013.
-North Texas needed to win the game to clinch the Conference USA West division.
-UTSA stunned the Mean Green when they won the game 21-13.
-The Roadrunner win allowed Rice to become the west division champions.
-UTSA won three of the first four meetings.
-North Texas got their first win in the series in 2015.
-In 2017 North Texas stunned UTSA with a last minute drive of 90 yards to win the game.
-That began a streak of three wins in a row by the Mean Green against UTSA.
-The Roadrunners snapped that streak with a win in 2020.
-In 2021 North Texas gave UTSA their only loss of the season in the final game of the regular season.
-UTSA stunned North Texas in 2022 by completing a 90 yard game winning drive in the Alamodome.
-The two will meet on December 2 in the Conference USA Championship game in the Alamodome.
+That year both were first year members of Conference USA (CUSA).
+The first game was played at then Apogee Stadium in Denton, Texas on November 23, 2013.
+In 2022, the teams met in the Alamodome for the Conference USA Championship with UTSA winning 48-27.
+In 2023, the rivalry moved to the American Conference following both schools departure from CUSA.
+The rivalry as a whole has been played 13 times with UTSA holding an 8–6 lead in the series through the 2025 season.

-Players
+Mean Green alumni

 39 North Texas Mean Greene have been drafted into the NFL, most notably NFL Hall of Famer "Mean" Joe Greene who shares his nickname with the school's athletic teams.